-- Use, possession or purchase of tobacco products, regardless of the student's age. - Gross misconduct, gross insubordination, hazing, harassment of others, etc.

-• Whenever a student engaged in any act that would be grounds for arrest or citation in the criminal or juvenile court system and chargeable as a simple misdemeanor, the administration may impose the GCR pending their investigation. (e.g. Shoplifting, trespassing)

-• The administration has the discretion to categorize a violation under a higher category if the situation so warrants.
+- Use, possession or purchase of tobacco products, regardless of the student's age. - Gross misconduct, gross insubordination, hazing, harassment of others, etc. - Whenever a student engaged in any act that would be grounds for arrest or citation in the criminal or juvenile court system and chargeable as a simple misdemeanor, the administration may impose the GCR pending their investigation. (e.g. Shoplifting, trespassing) - The administration has the discretion to categorize a violation under a higher category if the situation

-The Activities Director and Building Principal shall keep records of violations of the Good Conduct Rule.
+The Dean of Students/Activities Director shall keep records of violations of the Good Conduct Rule.